-- Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs are set by USEPA - Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Public Health Goal (PHG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-PHGs are set by the California Environmental Protection Agency allowed in drinking water at 100 parts per billion as an annual running average.
+Trihalomethanes (THMs) and Haloacetic Acids (HAAs) are the most common and most studied DBPs found in drinking water treated with chlorine.
+In 1979, the USEPA set the maximum amount of total THMs allowed in drinking water at 100 parts per billion as an annual running average.
 Effective in January 2002, the Stage 1 Disinfectants / Disinfection Byproducts Rule lowered the total THM maximum annual average level to 80 parts per billion and added HAAs to the list of regulated chemicals in drinking water.
 Your drinking water complies with the Stage 1 Disinfectants / Disinfection Byproducts Rule.

 Stage 2 of the regulation was finalized by USEPA in 2006, which further controls allowable levels of DBPs in drinking water without compromising disinfection itself.
-A required distribution system evaluation was completed in 2008 and a Stage 2 monitoring plan has been approved by DDW.
+A required distribution system evaluation was completed in 2008 and a Stage 2 monitoring plan has been approved by CalDDW.
 Full Stage 2 compliance began in 2012.